Movement for Business Purpose Entrepreneurs Impact Multinationals

 Jeffrey Hollender and Seventh Generation

 Another purposeful founder, Jeffrey Hollender is a leading authority on corporate responsibility, sustainability and social equity.
 In late 2016 Seventh Generation, the company he founded, was acquired by Unilever.
-At the time, the multinational commented that by adding Seventh Generation to their portfolio of purpose driven brands like Ben & Jerry’s and Dove, it demonstrated their continued commitment to the Unilever Sustainable Living Plan (introduced in 2010).
+At the time, the multinational commented that by adding Seventh Generation to their portfolio of purpose driven brands like Ben & Jerry’s and Dove, it demonstrated their commitment to the Unilever Sustainable Living Plan (2010-2020), though on its website this initiative is not mentioned in 2026.

 Horst Rechelbacher and Aveda